memfault/interrupt/_posts/2022-09-06-august-2022-roundup.md

 Neat write-up about how wokwi got gdb to run in a web browser. - Noah

 - [**Protobuffers Are Wrong :: Reasonably Polymorphic**](https://reasonablypolymorphic.com/blog/protos-are-wrong/) by Sandy Maguires<br>
-Pretty harshly worded but interesting analysis of some failings of Google's Protobuf data format - Noah
+Pretty harshly worded but interesting analysis of some disadvantages of Google's Protobuf data format - Noah

 - [**How Golioth uses Hardware-in-the-Loop (HIL) Testing: Part 2 - Golioth**](https://blog.golioth.io/golioth-hil-testing-part2/) by Nick Miller<br>
 Title says it all.
 A good post written by our friends at Goliath.